Voice of Korea: History

-The station was founded in October 1945 as Radio Pyongyang, and officially inaugurated programming on the 14th, with a live broadcast of the victory speech of Kim Il-sung when he returned to Pyongyang at the end of World War II.
+The station was founded in October 1945 as Radio Pyongyang, and officially inaugurated programming on the 14th, with a live broadcast of the victory speech of Kim Il Sung when he returned to Pyongyang at the end of World War II.

 The first foreign broadcast was in Chinese on 16 March 1947.
 Japanese-language broadcasts began in 1950, followed by English (1951), French and Russian (1963), Spanish (1965), Arabic (1970), and German (1983).

 By 1960, Radio Pyongyang broadcast 159 hours of programming every week.
 In 1970, weekly broadcasting hours totaled 330 hours and by 1980, 597 hours.
 In 1990 weekly broadcasting time fell to 534 hours per week, 529 in 1994, and 364 in 1996.

 In 2002, the station was renamed Voice of Korea.

 Programming

 Unlike most international broadcasters, Voice of Korea does not broadcast an interval signal in the minutes leading up to the start of the transmission.
-It instead starts broadcasting the interval signal (the first few notes of the "Song of General Kim Il-sung") on the hour.
+It instead starts broadcasting the interval signal (the first few notes of the "Song of General Kim Il Sung") on the hour.

 A typical program line-up begins with the interval signal, followed by the station announcement "This is Voice of Korea".
-After the announcement, the national anthem, "Song of General Kim Il-sung" and "Song of General Kim Jong-il" are played.
+After the announcement, the national anthem, "Song of General Kim Il Sung" and "Song of General Kim Jong Il" are played.
 The songs are followed by a news broadcast consisting of Korean Central News Agency items with small adjustments for the radio.
-If there are any items about Kim Il-sung, Kim Jong-il or Kim Jong-un, these are the top bulletins.
-On the station's website, Kim Jong Un's full name is used whenever he is mentioned in a story, and his name (as well as those of Kim Il Sung and Kim Jong Un) appear in font larger than the rest of the story's text.
+If there are any items about Kim Il Sung, Kim Jong Il or Kim Jong-un, these are the top bulletins.
+On the station's website, Kim Jong Un's full name is used whenever he is mentioned in a story, and his name (as well as those of Kim Il Sung and Kim Jong Il) appear 120% larger than the rest of the story's text.

 The news items are typically one day behind the news of the domestic service Korean Central Broadcasting Station.
-The news is followed by music and an excerpt from Kim Il-sung's memoirs With the Century.
+The news is followed by music and an excerpt from Kim Il Sung's memoirs With the Century.
 After the memoirs, there is more music and feature stories, sometimes followed by an editorial.
 The 57-minute broadcast concludes with frequency information and a sign-off message.